How Visual Assistance Supports Property Management Homeowners and Transforms Tenant Journeys

 - Second is the high cost of ‘No Fault Found’ dispatches – all those needless dispatches that could have been resolved without a home visit.

-- Call volumes are also increasing, especially during the pandemic.
+- Call volume is a critical kpi in customer service.
 The extra workload on agents, many working from home, is creating large case backlogs that are more expensive to resolve the longer they are left.

 - Evolving Health & Safety thresholds are much higher too and ensuring ongoing compliance represents a huge cost implication.